GateNLP/gate-abuse-application/README.md

 to, Nesta, SoBigData, EDMO Ireland, and the FCDO.

-This version is based upon the Political Abuse Monitor which is available through GATE Cloud: https://cloud.gate.ac.uk/shopfront/displayItem/political-abuse-monitor -- if you want to experiment with the application we strongly recommend you use the hosted service rather than attempting to run the application locally; it is unlikely we will be able to provide support
+This version is based upon the Political Abuse Monitor which is available through GATE Cloud: https://cloud.gate.ac.uk/shopfront/displayItem/political-abuse-monitor -- while it does differ from that version if you want to experiment with the application we strongly recommend you start with the hosted service rather than attempting to run the application locally; it is unlikely we will be able to provide support